paigerodeghero/ComputerGameCodingCamp/README.md

 &nbsp;
 # \*Sponsorships\*
-We'd love to provide our students with swag and goodies that are shipped to their homes before our camp every year.
+We'd love to provide our campers with swag and goodies that are shipped to their homes before our camp every year.
 We would also like to support our volunteers if at all possible for all the time that they devote to this camp.
 If you'd like to help fund our camp, please email cgcc@clemson.edu

 &nbsp;
 # \*Acknowledgements\*
-First, we would like to thank our students for participanting in the camps.
+First, we would like to thank our campers for participanting in the camps.
 Second, we would like to give a loud shout out to the Microsoft MakeCode Team for their all of their assistance with technical issues both during the camp and the many months before.
 Third, we would like to thank our guest speakers Peli de Halleux and Richard Knoll.